plake06/ec-sdk/plugins/kepware/README.md

 ```
 The ```-plg``` (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the previous step.

-At this stage you should be seeing your data streaming overhelmingly by subscribing to your Predix Eventhub instance.
+At this stage you should be seeing your data streaming overwhelmingly by subscribing to your Predix Eventhub instance.
 If not, you may join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or contact the one of the contributors from the list below for enabling.

 ## Live Demo/Data
 The GE Power Clearwater Plant team plays the key role to this successful Data-Ingestion initiative.
 Their contributions ranging from the network architecture, machine-configuration, to my first onsite tour in a GE Power facility one like this in Clearwater, FL.